Your credit report now includes more data - find out what this means for your finances.

 When is CCR coming into effect?

 Technically, CCR has been in place since March 2014.
-However, when it was first introduced the scheme was mandatory and the banks were extremely sluggish on getting involved with the program.
+However, when it was first introduced the scheme was not mandatory and the banks were extremely sluggish on getting involved with the program.
 On 2 November 2017, Federal Treasurer Scott Morrison announced that participation in Comprehensive Credit Reporting will be mandated for the Big Four banks.

-This means that by 1 July 2018, the major banks are required to share 50% of your credit data with credit bureaus.
+This means that as of 1 July 2018, the major banks are required to share 50% of your credit data with credit bureaus.
 This will be increased to 100% by 1 July 2019.
 While only the four major banks (NAB, CommBank, Westpac and ANZ) are required to share this data, other credit providers will likely also share data within the same time frame to remain competitive.

 Why did banks and lenders not voluntarily contribute positive credit data before?